ranibb/ngrx/README.md

 The second thing, for the router transition to go through and considered completed, we need to make sure that this observable terminates only when this observable gets completed.
 So, whenever we meet our first course we will have this observable completed using the ngrx first operator.
 If we don't call the rxjs first operator then the router transition is never going to complete and we're going to remain in the source route.
 We will never reach the target route.

 And with this we have finished the implementation of our resolver.
 We have detected that this course was needed in the store and we have informed the store of that request.
 The store is then going to decide what to do with this request.
 In this case we are going to be sending a call to our backend using a ngrx effect.

+## Loading Data From the Backend using NgRx Effects